 Median family income continues to increase.

 Community connectedness remains high, with 75% of residents having a sense of community within their neighbourhood.

-North Sydney has good levels of physical

-activity and continues to have a high overall level of health.
+North Sydney has good levels of physical activity and continues to have a high overall level of health.

-A low proportion of children developmentally vulnerable.
+There is also good news on early childhood development with a low proportion of children developmentally vulnerable.